mohitjain/mohitjain/_posts/2012-12-16-3-defining-models-in-backbone-js-learning-backbone-js.md

 ## Getters

-We can all the previous things like to get name, age or occupation.
+We can get all the previous things like to get the name, age or occupation.
 In backbone js, we do that by using get method

 {% highlight javascript %}